tofu0913/dj-sso-client/README.rst

 TODO
 -----
-- example
-- work as an extra auth method
+- example: work as an extra auth method